erfianugrah/video-resizer/docs/architecture/README.md

 - Cache version writes and TTL refreshes run via `waitUntil` when available.
 - Background KV storage retries are bounded (3 attempts) and logged with breadcrumbs.

-See the [Architecture Overview](./architecture-overview.md) for the end-to-end flow and component boundaries.
+See the [Architecgure Overview](./architecture-overview.md) for the end-to-end flow and component boundaries.